 MJC offers a limited number of non-credit courses (link to non-credit courses).
 Noncredit courses adhere to California Code of Regulations Title 5 (55002-55003) guidelines as well as the guidance outlined in the California Community College Chancellors Office Program and Course Approval Handbook.
 (Link to PCAH) The review and approval process for noncredit curriculum follows the curriculum develop and review processes utilized for credit courses and programs including the development and assessment of student learning outcomes.
 (Curriculum manual) MJC is in the initial phase of exploring a framework for expanding the development and offering of noncredit courses including an increased number of Career Development and College Preparation (CDCP) courses to meet the diverse needs of students, including contextualized English and math courses.
-(EMP) These courses will provide specific, clear pathways for students to transition from adult education to college level coursework in Career Technical Education programs.
+(EMP, p.
+23) These courses will provide specific, clear pathways for students to transition from adult education to college level coursework in Career Technical Education programs.
 (CDCP website or info from PCAH)

 Analysis and Evaluation:

-The College has established processes for offering and evaluating the effectiveness of pre-collegiate curriculum, and has clear pathways developed and posted on the college website and catalog.
+The College has established processes for offering and evaluating the effectiveness of pre-collegiate curriculum.
+Clear onramps for students are developed and posted on the college website and in its catalog through a variety of student support programs.
 MJC offers pre-collegiate level courses that are incorporated into pathways designed to transition students into college level curriculum or to meet other student goals.
-At MJC over xx% of students assess into remedial coursework, and more than half of the students that enroll into pre-collegiate level courses re-enroll in the same remedial course two or three times before succeeding.
+At MJC over 75% of students assess into remedial math coursework and more than 58% of students assess into remedial English coursework.
+More than half of the students that enroll into pre-collegiate level courses re-enroll in the same remedial course two or three times before succeeding.
+Many are from student populations who are disproportionately impacted.
 Consequently, improving student success and equity has emerged as a critical priority for the college, and recent efforts and strategic planning have fostered new curriculum and pedagogical approaches for basic skills success.
 (ATD, Student Equity Plan, Student Success and Support Plan (SSSP), Basic Skills plans)

 Standard II.A.5